PyTables/PyTables/doc/source/usersguide/optimization.rst

-PyTables provides a way to accelerate data selections inside of a single table, through the use of the :meth:`Table.where` iterator and related query methods.
+PyTables provides a way to accelerate data selections inside of a single table, through the use of the :ref:`TableMethods_querying` iterator and related query methods.
 This mode of selecting data is called
 *in-kernel*.
 Let's see an example of an
 *in-kernel* query based on the